COME FOR THE FILMS...STAY FOR THE MAINE EXPERIENCE!

 For its 8th season, Bluestocking returns to Maine and premiere two nights of screenings on Friday, August 3 and Saturday, August 4, 2018.
 After that, 8 selected films from the 2018 film slate will hit the road to reach new audiences and to build capacity with lovers of great female-driven films, wherever they may be.

 Having received FilmFreeway’s “100 Best Reviewed Festivals” designation, we hope to impress a new roster of filmmakers at the 2018 festival.

-Women are over 50% of the population, yet to this day, women still play a leading role in films only 12% of the time.
-Bluestocking demonstrates that women and girls can legitimately dream of driving the action in a film and becoming a writer-producer-director.
+Women are over 50% of the population, yet to this day, women play a leading role in commercial films only 29% of the time, but at Bluestocking, 100% of the films are female-driven.
+And Bluestocking demonstrates that women and girls can legitimately dream not only of driving the action in a film but of becoming a writer-producer-director.